 TRIVIA: There are a lot of theories as to where the term ‘sukajan’ came from; some say that it is an amalgamation of the phrase ‘Sky Dragon Jumper’ in Japanese, or that it is a shorter term for the Japanese words: ‘Yokosuka Jumper’ / ‘Yokosuka Kanagawa’ (which is supposedly the place where this kind of jacket was first made).

-The sukajan is said to be ‘born’ around post World War II in Japan when American soldiers started to ask for Japanese designs to be hand-stitched on the back of their jacket as a way of remembering their time in the country — hence the reason why a sukajan is called a ‘souvenir jacket’.
+The sukajan is said to be ‘born’ around post-World War II in Japan when American soldiers started to ask for Japanese designs to be hand-stitched on the back of their jackets as a way of remembering their time in the country — hence the reason why a sukajan is called a ‘souvenir jacket’.

 Over time, the sukajan jacket evolved into a symbol for those in the yakuza, those involved in gangs, or those who are simply delinquents.
-Nowadays though, the jacket predominantly became a fashionable yet edgy piece, treated as a medium for self-expression and/or storytelling.
+Nowadays though, the jacket has predominantly become a fashionable yet edgy piece, treated as a medium for self-expression and/or storytelling.

 » My Sukajan Jacket